 - Which crayon is closest to the color of a peach?

 - Which brown looks like the color of a teddy bear?

 - Invite children to pick the crayon or paint that most closely matches the color of their skin.
 If they feel that the color is not close enough, encourage them to mix in other colors.

 - When children have skin tone colors they are satisfied with, have them trace the outlines of their hands on sheets of paper, then color or paint the outlines.
 Encourage children to invent a name for the color of their skin.
 Foods are often good inspiration, for example, chocolate cake and honey gold.
 Help children write their color names on their artwork: My skin is ______.

 Reflect and Share

 Display children’s artwork.
 Review the color names children have invented.
 Write a poem together, using these color names as well as others.
-Use the book you read this morning, The Colors of Us, to inspire additional ideas.
+Use The Colors of Us to inspire additional ideas.
 Your poem might begin:

 We are the colors of (chocolate cake and honey gold),

 (Of cinnamon toast and caramel crunch) . . .